 The first factor to consider when determining length is the type of video you’re producing.
 Whether it’s a promotional video, how-to video, product demonstration, case study, or short documentary, the length of your video will vary.

-Promotional video.
 Generally speaking, a purely promotional video should be on the shorter side.
-There’s nothing wrong with overtly promoting your company, but audiences on the Web aren’t patient.
+There’s nothing wrong with overtly promoting your company, but online audiences aren’t patient.
 So if you’re talking about yourself, you better make it relevant to your audience and succinct; a maximum of 30 seconds.

 And if your demo or tutorial requires a lot more time, you can organize your video in chapters.
 If you need 30 minutes, consider 6 five-minute segments.
 It may require a little more planning, but by “chunking” you content, you’re much more likely to keep your audience engaged.
 And creating a mini video gallery on your website is an effective way to improve search optimization.